 When you find a stray cat or a momma cat with kittens, you may be the only hope in saving the animal.
 Shelters may be full and unable to help you, especially during buy “kitten season” (spring).

-This brochure is designed to offer you some guidance in solving your situation.
+We would like to offer you some guidance in dealing with strays.
 With your cooperation and caring, and our resources, we can help you save a life!
 We are here to help you find a good solution so one less animal has to suffer.

 First and foremost, any stray should be spayed (female) or neutered (male).
 This is the best way to control the population.
 Low cost spay or neuter options are widely available and rabies and distemper shots maybe included, depending on the organization’s policy.
 You’ve now taken the first step in preventing any further breeding.